Goto main content

 Map of Humanity & Inclusion's interventions in Kenya

-A former British colony, Kenya gained independence in 1963.
-In 2020, Kenya was ranked 143rd out of 189 countries in the UNDP Human Development Index.
-The increase in gender inequality has had a negative impact on human development and the population's economic growth, particularly in terms of access to employment, education and appropriate healthcare.
+Kenya gained independence in 1963.
+In 2020, the country was ranked 143rd out of 189 countries in the UNDP Human Development Index.
+The increase in gender inequality has had a negative impact on development and the population's economic growth, particularly in terms of access to employment, education and appropriate healthcare.
 As a result, the rights of people with disabilities and vulnerable people are often neglected, contributing to increased poverty and substandard living conditions.

-Since 2017, the situation in Kenya's arid regions has deteriorated considerably due to drought.
-Floods, landslides and locust infestations have also had a negative impact on crops, household food supplies and sources of income across the country.
-This has led to increased food insecurity and a deterioration in the health and nutritional status of the population, at a time when political instability has also increased.
+In 2017 and 2019, the situation in Kenya's arid regions deteriorated considerably due to long dry spells.
+Floods, landslides and locust invasions also had a negative impact on crop yields, household food supplies and caused a drop in household incomes.
+This led to an increased risk of food insecurity and a deterioration in the health and nutritional status of the Kenyan population.
+At the same time, the political became more unstable.

-In 2021, an evaluation report highlighted worsening food insecurity, drought and the nutritional situation in many Kenyan counties.
+In 2021, an evaluation report highlighted worsening food insecurity, drought and a deterioration in the nutritional situation in many Kenyan counties.
 In September 2021, the President declared the drought a national disaster.

 Number of HI staff: 62